How to Take Control of Your House Insurance Costs in 2013

 Aug 02

 As a homeowner, you may be drowning under a sea of payments.
-When you move into a new property, your money will be divided into separate categories including council tax, utility bills and mortgage payments.
-After paying hefty solicitor fees and estate agent fees on top of the initial costs of home furnishings, you may me struggling with all of those extra costs that come with moving home.
+When you move into a new property, your money will be divided into separate categories including council tax, utility bills, and mortgage payments.
+After paying hefty solicitor fees and estate agent fees on top of the initial costs of home furnishings, you may be struggling with all of those extra costs that come with moving home.

 Am I Paying Too Much for House Insurance?

 When you move into a new home, it is tempting to go with the first company you come across for your house insurance.
-You will need to set up monthly payments for council tax, water, electricity, internet and phone and for this reason it is easy to opt for the quickest option.
+You will need to set up monthly payments for council tax, water, electricity, internet, and phone and for this reason, it is easy to opt for the quickest option.
 You may not have time to shop around for the best house insurance deal but this will send your monthly outgoings soaring.
 So, if you think you might be paying too much for your house insurance, it’s not too late.
 Go online to discover your options and apply for multiple quotes to see if you can save.

 My House Insurance is Rising.
 What Now?

-With so many bills pouring through the letter box, you may not even give them a second glance.
+With so many bills pouring through the letterbox, you may not even give them a second glance.
 Once the direct debit has been set up, it is easy just to forget about these monthly outgoings.
 However, your house insurance bill may rise over time so it is essential to keep an eye on the figures.
 One option is to combine your insurance needs as some insurance providers will provide you with a discount as a result.

 Only Pay for What you Need